py-why/dowhy/README.rst

 Installation
 -------------

 DoWhy support Python 3.8+.
-To install, you can use pip or conda.
+To install, you can use pip, poetry, or conda.

 **Latest Release**